MaheshRS/Humba/README.md

 * <*.crash original crash file path> is the crash file that needs to be symbolicated
 * <*.app.dSYM file path> is the corresponding debug symbol file for the build
 * <*.crash destination file path> is the optional destination file.
 This is optional argument, If the argument is no present then the symbolicated crash will be printer on the terminal

+To get the build information use the following command

 ```sh
 $ resymbolicate -u <*.app file path>